AndyGitDev/piano-robot/README.md

-# Workspace for Piano robot

-The catkin workspace for all developed packages for robot
+# Final year computer engineering project

+This repository comprises of all developed Python code for the piano playing robot.
+This robot is required to identify the various keys of a keyboard through a combination of computer vision techniques and digital signal processing.
+All processing algorithms are designed through first principles.